IncredibleProgress/solid-parcel-template/README.md

 # Template for projects with Solid-js & TailwindCss

-provides the root directory for starting a new app built with :
+Provides root directory for starting new project built with :

   * Typescript
   * Solid-js
   * Tailwindcss
   * Parcel

-it includes config files for building Solid-js apps usind Parcel instead of Vite
+It includes config files for building Solid-js apps using Parcel as bundler instead of Vite.